All Episodes

 So what's their answer in California?

-We're gonna triple the car tax.
+We're going to triple the car tax.

 Didn't the former governor get in trouble out there in California for tripling the car tax?

-Uh we're going to uh we're going to invigorate the economy by creating government jobs.
+We're going to invigorate the economy by creating government jobs.

-Part of which, by the way, will be, and we talked about the uh futility of rail transit.
+Part of which, by the way, will be, and we talked about the futility of rail transit.

 How is it that nine states have no income tax at all?